 In a consular emergency if you are unable to contact the Embassy you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.

 Natural disasters, severe weather and climate

-Palau is outside the typhoon belt but is periodically affected by tropical storms which may disrupt services, including in December 2012 with Tropical Cyclone Bopha.
+Palau is affected by tropical storms which may disrupt services, including in November 2013 with Typhoon Haiyan and in December 2012 with Tropical Cyclone Bopha.
 Typhoon and storm information for the Western Pacific Ocean region is available from the USA Navy Joint Typhoon Warning Center, the USA National Weather Service Forecast Office or Humanitarian Early Warning Service.

 All oceanic regions of the world can experience tsunamis, but in the Indian and Pacific Oceans, there is a more frequent occurrence of large, destructive tsunamis because of the many large earthquakes along major tectonic plate boundaries and ocean trenches.
 See the Tsunami Awareness brochure.

 If a natural disaster occurs, follow the advice of local authorities.

 For additional general and economic information to assist travelling in this country, see the following links: